 Council has agreed that it is the elected representative forum for, and accountable to, the IFoA membership as guardian of the IFoA.
 Council’s purpose is to engage with and understand the views and opinions of its members, to reflect these views and to exercise its judgment in framing a vision for the IFoA.
 Council is to provide direction to, and hold accountable, the IFoA Board to ensure their strategy is consistent with this vision.

-It is planned that Council members will be able to serve two four-year terms with a five year break before any future terms of service.
+Council has agreed that it will continue to be a 30-person elected body but will begin to consult with the relevant governance bodies on a system that would see all Council members being elected through one constituency.
+This potential change would provide fairer representation of members across the world and avoid situations where some seats go uncontested while others are keenly contested.
+It is planned that Council members will be able to serve two four-year terms with a five-year break before any future terms of service.
 The lengthening of Council members’ terms from three to four years will help with organisational continuity, while an extension to the gap between periods of service will ensure a wider range of members can serve on Council.
 These changes will be subject to a member vote and approval by the Privy Council.

 Council will also look to introduce one or two student member observers to Council to share their views and feedback with Council members.
 Student observers will not have voting rights.